 More Conditional Formatting

 Using Conditional Formatting to create a heat map is just one of many uses and features available.
-If you haven’t used Conditional Formatting before then check out this post.
+If you haven’t used Conditional Formatting before then read that post.

 And once you’ve mastered the standard Conditional Formats available you can take it a step further and use formulas to set your conditional formats.